isabella232/docs-hub-ih/docs/user_guide.md

 - `orion-coll.notification.listener.port`: callback address of Orion Data Collector notification listener.
 The Collector subscribes to notifications from Orion Context Broker providing this address of an endpoint where Orion Context Broker should send notification messages to.

 - `orion-coll.notification.listener.port`: local port on which Orion Data Collector notification listener should listen.

+**Note**: Information Hub endpoint (`orion-coll.notification.callback.url`) must be accessible from Orion machine because Orion is sending notification messages to the Information Hub using POST requests.

 ##### log4j2.xml configuration file